An agreement made by couples in which each party creates a “Trust A” and a “Trust B” for the estate.

 In a trust, the one in control of the inheritance until the beneficiary reaches the age set in the restrictions of the trust.

 The legal process of the court in reviewing an estate for distribution to named beneficiaries.

-The tax passed on items that are inherited through the probate process; varies by state and value of the inheritance.
+The tax passed on items that are inherited through the probate process.
+This tax can vary by state and the value of the inheritance.